ChristianVillalba/2022_react_complete_guide/03-starting-project-debug/README.md

 So maybe we should go to the place where the IDs are generated and assigned (addGoalHandler).
 Here there is (was) a problem: a hard code id: "goal1"

-Previously here we used math random
-to derive a pseudo unique ID.
+Previously here we used math random to derive a pseudo unique ID.
-Now with the hard-coded string
-I introduced a logical error here.
+Now with the hard-coded string there is a logical error here:
+**The Error** is that I assigned **the same ID to all goals**.
+So therefore they're **no** longer **distinguishable by ID**.

+That's a **logical mistake**
+and I was able to narrow it down by going through that complete **chain of events**.

+This is other way that could help us:
+When adding a Goal Item, lets look at the console:
+We recevied some **warnings and errors** that are thrown by the library
+which don't crash the whole application necessarily.
+The warining states that we have two children with the same key.
+This is implicity related to our deletion problem,
+because if we got two children with the same ID (and same key)
+then we seem to have an error in our code (that will cause problems later on)